mobile-shell/mosh/README.md

 A note on compiler flags: Mosh is security-sensitive code.
 When making automated builds for a binary package, we recommend passing the option `--enable-compile-warnings=error` to ./configure.
-On GNU/Linux with gcc and a system boost, the package should compile cleanly with -Werror.
+On GNU/Linux with g++ or clang++, the package should compile cleanly with `-Werror`.
 Please report a bug if it doesn't.

 Mosh ships with a default optimization setting of `-O2`.
 Some distributors have asked about changing this to `-Os` (which causes a compiler to prefer space optimizations to time optimization).
+We have benchmarked with the included `src/examples/benchmark` program to test this.
+The results are that `-O2` is 40% faster than `-Os` with g++ 4.6 on GNU/Linux, and 16% faster than `-Os` with clang++ 3.1 on Mac OS
-We have benchmarked mosh with g++ 4.6 and clang++ 2.9 to see if `-Os` might be preferable.
-In both cases, -Os did produce a smaller binary (by up to 40%, saving a few hundred kilobytes), but at a considerable cost to mosh's performance -- about 28-31% for both compilers, or similar to a typical net benefit from enabling optimization.
-While Mosh is not especially CPU intensive and mostly sits idle when the user is not typing, our recommendation to distributors would be to stay with the default of `-O2` unless saving space on disk is particularly important.
+X. In both cases, `-Os` did produce a smaller binary (by up to 40%, saving almost 200 kilobytes on disk).
+While Mosh is not especially CPU intensive and mostly sits idle when the user is not typing, we think the results suggest that `-O2` (the default) is preferable.

 More info
 ---------